M-Nauta/PIPNet/README.md

 ### Training PIP-Net
 PIP-Net can be trained by running `main.py` with arguments.
 Run `main.py --help` to see all the argument options.
 Recommended parameters per dataset are present in the `used_arguments.txt` file (usually corresponds to the default options).

-#### Trained checkpoint
-PIP-Net trained on the birds CUB-200-2011 dataset is available [for download](https://drive.google.com/file/d/1G8iiXgZ5gENYicwS8nLIg2Gf43A49kKm/view)  (320MB).
-Download the CUB dataset (see instructions in this README) and run the following command to generate the prototypes and evaluate the model:
-``python3 main.py --dataset CUB-200-2011 --epochs_pretrain 0 --batch_size 64 --freeze_epochs 10 --epochs 0 --log_dir ./runs/pipnet_cub --state_dict_dir_net ./pipnet_cub_trained``.
-Update the path of ``--state_dict_dir_net`` if needed.

 #### Training PIP-Net on your own data
 Want to train PIP-Net on another dataset?
 Add your dataset in ``util/data.py`` by creating a function ``get_yourdata`` with the desired data augmentation (that captures human perception of similarity), add it to the existing ``get_data`` function in ``util/data.py`` and give your dataset a name.
 Use ``--dataset your_dataset_name`` as argument to run PIP-Net on your dataset.